Interceeding Facial Growth and Development

 - Hyperactivity (ADD/ADHD in children)

-When breathing through the mouth, the body is not receiving the proper amounts of oxygen, meaning it robs the body of a necessary nutrient.
+When breathing through the mouth, your body is gulping more air than it needs.
+Even with this surplus of air, you are not absorbing the proper amounts of oxygen, therefore robbing your body of a necessary nutrient.
 Low oxygen levels have been linked to cardiac failures and high blood pressure.
 Studies have also shown that mouth breathing is linked to sleep disorders.
-Nasal breathing is the most efficient way to deliver the proper amounts of oxygen to the body.
+Nasal breathing, by contrast, is the most efficient way to deliver the proper amounts of oxygen to the body.
+When you breathe through the nose, you take shallow breaths that last longer, allowing your body more time to absorb oxygen.
+Nasal breathing also is higher in nitric oxide, which supports a healthier immune system.